perjerz/academic-perjerz/content/post/en-what-is-ngmodule/index.md

 highlight_languages: ["typescript"]  # Add support for highlighting additional languages
 ---

-## What's NgModule
+## What is NgModule?

 Welcome to Angular Fundamental Series 📚

-The story behind this blog is that I saw the Chrome Dev Tools 🛠️error in my coworker screen.
+The story behind this blog is that I saw the Chrome Dev Tools 🛠️error in my coworker's screen.
 The error is

 ```typescript
 Error: Template parse errors: